Second Marriage Problems: How To Avoid Another Divorce

 Second marriage problems and solutions

-As a child of divorced parents, and having been through divorce and second marriage myself, I can offer my point of view not only as a professional marriage counselor, but as an “insider”.
-My second marriage has been success, but I got to this point not without obstacles.
+As a child of divorced parents, and having been through divorce and second marriage myself, I can offer my point of view not only as a relationship coach, but as an “insider”.
+My second marriage has been a success, but I got to this point not without obstacles.
 Second marriage problems are extremely common and not easy to solve.
 Many factors come to play in second marriages that in first marriages don’t.
-In this article we will discuss the most common second marriage problems and the best way to approach them so that you will never have to divorce again.
+In this article I will discuss the 4 most common second marriage problems and the best way to approach them so that you will never have to divorce again.

-Issue: Negative attitude inherited from first marriage: One of the first problem that remarried couple face is dealing with ghosts from the first marriage.
+One of the first problem that remarried couple face is dealing with ghosts from the first marriage.
 Depending on whether only one or both spouses were in a previous marriages, the degree by which these problems affect the couple can vary.
-Some couples get to their second marriage still worn out by the stress of the recent divorce, children custody arrangements, money problems, etc. The negative vibrations accumulated during divorce are easily poured into a second marriage.
-Fear, resentment, anger and frustration carried over from the previous marriage can cast shadows on your new relationship and keep it from thriving.
+Some couples get to their second marriage still worn out by the stress of the recent divorce, children custody arrangements, money problems, etc.

 Making a second marriage successful is possible.
 It is important to remember that you should never give up, no matter how burdensome second marriage problems can be.
 The best advice that I can give is to develop a positive and strong mindset.
 Combined with the love, affection and support from your new spouse, your new relationship will survive all the obstacles and divorce will be just a distant memory.

 Want more?
 I have researched extensively the best online resources that can help you saving your marriage (even if you’re the only one trying), and I recommend the one below, as it’s the most effective and comprehensive, and has the highest success rate.Click Here To Save Your Marriage (Even If You’re The Only One Trying)